kacperpaczos/notes/03-design-patterns/SOLID/INDEX.md

 - **L**iskov Substitution Principle - Subtypes must be substitutable for their base types
 - **I**nterface Segregation Principle - Many specific interfaces are better than one general interface
 - **D**ependency Inversion Principle - High-level modules should not depend on low-level modules; both should depend on abstractions

+## Additional Design Principles

+- **Composing Objects Principle** - Favor composition over inheritance
+- **Principle of Least Knowledge** (Law of Demeter) - An object should have limited knowledge of other objects

 ## Related Resources